-Print version in English, French and Spanish.
+Print version in English and French.
 Ebook version now on sale in English and Italian, order here.
-Find out more about the Spanish (Del cielo al infierno) or the French (Descente aux enfers) versions.
+Find out more about the the French (Descente aux enfers) version.
 To order your copy of the print version, click on the Buy Now button relevant to where you live; payment by Paypal and major credit cards.
 When you put in your password and connect to Paypal the text is in English from that point.

 To order the Italian ebook version, click on this link

 A week or so ago, I posted about the problems a friend was having trying to adopt a little black galga from Scooby, and was refused.
 President of Scooby Fermin Perez Martin replied, explaining that because there are so many English and Irish greyhounds needing forever homes in the UK, Scooby does not send galgos there.
 I concur with his view, although I feel that when an exceptional home is offered to a 'hard-to-place' dog, an exception should have been made.